Martin compactifications of affine buildings: Distinguished random walk for

 \section{Distinguished random walk for $\widetilde{\mathrm{BC}}_r$}

 In Section \ref{sec:7} we study Martin compactifications of affine buildings for isotropic finite range random walks of good vertices.
 Unfortunately, in the non-reduced case we obtain two different boundaries corresponding to $V_g$ and $V_g^\varepsilon$.
-In particular, there are no harmonic analytic tools which allow to study functions on $V_s$.
+In particular, there are no harmonic analytic tools which allow to study functions on the whole set $V_s$ at the same time.
 This limitation is a consequence of a lack of Green's function asymptotics for more general random walks.
 In this appendix we define a certain random walk on \emph{all} special vertices in the non-reduced case, for which we compute the limits of Martin kernels.
+This allows us to obtain Martin compactifications of all special vertices of an affine building (see Theorem \ref{thm:9}).

 Let us recall that for each $r \geqslant 1$ there is only one non-reduced finite root system, $\mathrm{BC}_r$, that is

 where $\{e_1, \ldots, e_r\}$ is the standard basis of $\mathfrak{a}$.
 The standard base of $\Phi$ consists of the roots